 Frequently Asked Questions

-How do I join the World Naked Bike Ride in Melbourne?
+How can I participate in World Naked Bike Ride Melbourne?

 When is the next ride?

 The next World Naked Bike Ride in Melbourne will be held in 2021.
 Follow our Facebook page or subscribe to our email newsletter for details of the next ride, including date, start time and meeting area location.
 The most up to date information in relation to the ride will be on our Facebook event page.

 The first advertised time will be when the Meeting Area opens, which will be at 12pm.
 This is when you should arrive to allow time for body painting, bike preparation, socializing and pre-ride photography.
 Most people are expected to arrive early as it can be quite busy at the staging area before the ride.
 Please bring your own body paint and perhaps find a friend at the staging area to help you to apply the body paint.
 It is a lot of fun!